-In Sicily, on board the train “Circumetnea”, which goes alongside the volcano Etna, you be immerse yourself in an incredible nature, by contrasting and wild tones: panorama on volcanic craters from an altitude of almost 1,000 meters, citrus and expanses of black lava, which, in some cases, come to lick the railway line.
+In Sicily, on board the train “Circumetnea”, which goes alongside the volcano Etna, you immerse yourself in an incredible nature, with contrasting and wild tones: a panorama of volcanic craters from an altitude of almost 1,000 meters, citrus, and expanses of black lava, which, in some cases, come to lick the railway line.

-It stop at small stations out of time, such as Bronte, famous for its pistachios, or Rendazzo, an ancient medieval village.
+It stops at small stations out of time, such as Bronte, famous for its pistachios, or Rendazzo, an ancient medieval village.

 For more information: www.circumetnea.it

 6. Renon Line near Bolzano

 On board the small “Renon” Train you are immersed in the magnificent scenery of the Dolomites, among remote villages of South Tyrol, Alpine pastures, and farms.

 The line runs for about 7 km from Bolzano, passing in front of the incredible rock sculptures born of the slow work of erosion of wind and ice known as “fairy chimneys”.

 For more information: www.suedtirol-it.com/renon/ferrovia

 7. Old train line between Genoa and Casella